1j01/diverge/README.md

 ### Long-form writing

-An alternate (maybe not exclusive) direction this project could take would be towards longer-form writing like articles and even books.
+An alternate (maybe not exclusive) direction for this project to take could be towards longer-form writing like articles and even books.
-In that case it should work inline, and it would be more focused on *editing*, rather than memetic exploration, or [memex](https://en.wikipedia.org/wiki/Memex)ploration if you will.
+In that case it should work inline, and it would be more focused on *editing*, rather than exploration.
+(Memetic exploration,
+or [memex](https://en.wikipedia.org/wiki/Memex)ploration if you will.)

 <!-- Sorta related, a different textploration idea: https://andymakes.itch.io/intimate-codex -->